 You will receive a free score for your questionnaire if it is submitted by the official deadline for that questionnaire.
 If the questionnaire is submitted after its deadline, and you wish to receive a score, please contact us to enquire about On-Demand Scoring.

 Please note that if you have been requested to participate and do not submit a response, you will automatically receive an ‘F’ as your score.

-The Main Users (person that submitted the questionnaire) for companies eligible for scoring will receive a personalised score feedback email.
+The Main Users (person that submitted the questionnaire) for companies eligible for scoring will receive a personalized score feedback email.
 Feedback calls and charts are also available for companies, with varying availability and potential fees.
 Your score feedback email will provide further information on this.

 Will submitted questionnaires be available to view online?

-Organisations that chose to submit their questionnaire as non-public, and non-responders to CDP’s climate change, forests and water programs, will be identified on the website (although non-public responses will not be viewable).
+Organisations that chose to submit their questionnaire as non-public, and non-responders to CDP’s climate change, forests and water security programs, will be identified on the website (although non-public responses will not be viewable).